-The dividend growth rate is the percentage growth rate of a company’s dividend achieved during a certain period of time.
-Frequently, the dividend growth rate is calculated on an annual basis.
+The dividend growth rate (DGR) is the percentage growth rate of a company’s dividend achieved during a certain period of time.
+Frequently, the DGR is calculated on an annual basis.
 However, if necessary, it can also be calculated on a quarterly or monthly basis.

 The dividend growth rate is an important metric, particularly in determining a company’s long-term profitability.
-Since the dividends are distributed from the company’s earnings, one can assess and analyze its ability to sustain its profitability by comparing their growth rates among different periods.
+Since dividends are distributed from the company’s earnings, one can assess and analyze its ability to sustain its profitability by comparing the DGR over time.

 Dividend Growth Rate and a Security’s Pricing

 Also, the dividend growth rate can be used in a security’s pricing.
 It is an essential variable in the Dividend Discount Model (DDM).

 The dividend discount model is based on the idea that the company’s current stock price is equal to the net present value of the company’s future dividends.
 Mathematically, the dividend discount model is written using the following equation: